-After gathering and synthesizing information on existing land use and transportation conditions within the Project Study Area and the larger station area, three potential scenarios for future use and development or redevelopment of the opportunity sites and other portions of the Project Study Area were developed.
+After gathering and synthesizing information on existing land use and transportation conditions within the Station Area, three potential scenarios for future use and development or redevelopment of the opportunity sites and other portions of the Station Area were developed.
 These scenarios were refined based on comments from project advisory committees and other community members.
 They were evaluated against a set of measures developed at the outset of the planning process, which are tied to the project goals and objectives related to land use, transportation and implementation.
-The results of the evaluation led to development of a preferred scenario, which was reviewed with project advisory committees and other community members and subsequently refined.
-This draft Station Area Plan for the Tacoma Station Area is based on that refined preferred scenario.
+The results of the evaluation led to development of a preferred scenario, which was reviewed with project advisory committees and other community members and other community members and subsequently refined.
+This Plan is based on that refined preferred scenario.

-As described above, community members have been actively involved in the station area planning process.
+As described above, community members have been actively involved in the Station Area planning process.
 The city and consulting team have conducted the following activities to provide information to a variety of stakeholders and solicit their opinions and guidance in the planning process.

 - Informational materials.
 The City has made all project reports and other information available via its website and encouraged community members to review and comment on these materials.
 Advisory committee meeting agendas and summaries also are posted to the city's website and community meetings have been announced on the City's website, as well as via public notices and coordination with the local media. - Advisory Committee meetings.
 The project team met four times with members of a Technical Advisory Committee (TAC) and a Stakeholder Advisory Group (SAG) to review and discuss key project results and recommendations.
-The TAC includes representatives of partnering public agencies including the Oregon Department of Transportation, TriMet, City of Portland, Metro and the Oregon Department of Land Conservation and Development.
-The SAG includes local property and business owners, neighborhood association representatives, nearby residents, the Milwaukie Chamber of Commerce, the City's Planning Commission and other community groups.
-These groups will continue to review and comment on this and subsequent drafts of the Station Area Plan as the project proceeds. - Stakeholder Interviews.
-The project team conducted interviews with a number of business and property owners and other stakeholders at the outset of the study to identify their goals and concerns related to future planning and development in the station area. - Additional outreach to station area property and business owners.
+The TAC included representatives of partnering public agencies including the Oregon Department of Transportation, TriMet, City of Portland, Metro and the Oregon Department of Land Conservation and Development.
+The SAG included local property and business owners, neighborhood association representatives, nearby residents, the North Clackamas Chamber of Commerce, the City's Planning Commission and other community groups. - Stakeholder Interviews.
+The project team conducted interviews with a number of business and property owners and other stakeholders at the outset of the study to identify their goals and concerns related to future planning and development in the Station Area. - Additional outreach to Station Area property and business owners.
 City staff has contacted all property owners in the planning area directly by e-mail or phone to encourage them to review information about the project via the City's website and to attend advisory committee and public meetings. - Community Meetings.
 The project team conducted a community meeting to review and discuss preliminary redevelopment scenarios.
-A second Community Meeting will be held to review and solicit comments on a draft of this Plan.

-• Expert Panel meeting.
+A second Community Meeting was held to review and solicit comments on a draft of this Plan. - Expert Panel meeting.
 In addition to review by the groups noted above, the project team facilitated a meeting of developers and economists who have participated in a variety of commercial, residential, mixed use and other developments throughout the Portland Metro region to advise the team on the economic feasibility of different redevelopment scenarios and other implementation issues.
+Their recommendations have been incorporated into this plan.